ddqof/cloud_backup/README.md

 ## Examples of usage

 ### List
-* `./main.py -ls` to list all files on remote storage.
+* `./main.py -ls` to list all files (directories marked cyan color) on remote storage.
 * `./main.py -ls -id root` to list all files in `root` directory

 ### Upload